Health & Wellness During COVID-19

 During this time, Health Promotion & Wellness (HPW) is still offering various services.
 They are offering the following services remotely:

-- MIP, BASICS and Nutrition appointments are available via Zoom.
+- MIP and BASICS appointments are available via Zoom.
 To schedule an appointment, email firstname.lastname@example.org.

 Students can also leave a phone message at 814-863-0461 to schedule appointments.
 Please leave your full name, Penn State Access ID (abc123) and a phone number with area code.
 A staff member will contact you by phone or email during regular business hours (8:00 a.m. to 5:00 p.m.
 Monday through Friday).